Quest for Glory: So You Want to Be a Hero

-Quest for Glory: So You Want to Be a Hero (originally released as Hero's Quest: So You Want to Be a Hero) is a 1989 adventure game/role-playing game hybrid, designed by Lori Ann Cole and published by Sierra On-Line for MS-DOS.
+Quest for Glory: So You Want to Be a Hero (originally released as Hero's Quest: So You Want to Be a Hero) is a 1989 adventure game/role-playing game hybrid, designed by Corey Cole and Lori Ann Cole and published by Sierra On-Line for MS-DOS.
 It is the first game in the Quest for Glory series, and established the series' trademark mix of graphical adventure gaming with role-playing-like elements such as statistic building (strength, intelligence, health) that would affect the ability to accomplish certain tasks in the game.
 The game has a satirical and silly tone.
 Ports for the Amiga, Atari ST, and NEC PC-9801 were released in the early 1990s.
 A VGA remake with enhanced graphics, titled Quest for Glory I: So You Want to Be a Hero, was released in 1992 for MS-DOS, and later in 1994 for Mac OS.

 Gameplay

 The original release was an adventure game with a text parser, with players typing commands for the character to perform.
 The remake is a point-and-click adventure game.

 The game advertised itself as "three games in one" since it was the first Sierra game that (according to RPG customs) allowed the selection of a character out of three classes: Fighter, Magic User, and Thief.
 What class the hero assigns to a character largely determines with what equipment the character begins, how they can solve puzzles and what quests they will run into.
 However, the distinction between classes was not an absolute one; players could add skills to a character and allow them to complete quests related to other classes in this game and others in the series.

 In Quest for Glory, the passage of time is tracked; the situation can be different between day and night, and the scenery adjusted to match.
 The main character had to eat on a regular basis, and would become tired from running and fighting which required rest and sleep.
 Skills did not increase by gaining levels through combat, but rather through the regular course of adventuring.
 The more the player used magic, the more the Hero's Magic ability would increase (followed by Intelligence); likewise the more the player engaged in battle, training, or even cleaning the baron's stables, the more the Hero's Strength, Vitality and Agility would increase.

 This is one of the few Sierra adventure games where the player character has few or no speaking lines.
 Although the player can input commands such as "ask about brigands", the player character has almost no dialogue.